jgretz/node-bits-rest/README.md

 #### OData
 node-bits-rest supports select, orderby, top, skip, and filter from the OData standard.
 You can read more about this standard on the [OData Documentation page](http://www.odata.org/documentation/).

 For filter, node-bits-rest supports the following operators: eq, ne, gt, ge, lt, le, and, or.
-In addition, it supports the substringof, startswith, and endswith functions for filtering.
+In addition, it supports the contains, startswith, and endswith functions for filtering.

 node-bits-rest will return all queries that use OData in the format ```{value: [<rows>], @odata.count: <total row count for where clause>}```